On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Illustration of the limitation of the PPLS model proposed by

-Figure \ref{Fig:results_simul1} presents the median cosine similarity (in absolute values) between the true weights $W$ and $C$ and their estimates, computed over 1000 replicates under the original PPLS model (first row), and under our extended PPLS model (second row).
+Figure \ref{Fig:results_simul1} presents the median of the cosine similarity (in absolute values) between the true weights $W$ and $C$ and their estimates, when the original PPLS model is correctly specified (top panels), and when it is not (bottom panels).
 Each of the three columns of Figure 1 presents the results for one particular pair $(W_i, C_i)_{i\in\{1,2,3\}}$.
-Following what \cite{elBouhaddani17} did in their simulation study, we shall stress that the columns of the estimated weight matrices returned by each of the three compared methods were first re-arranged to make sure they matched the ordering of the true weight matrices.
+We shall stress that the columns of the estimated weight matrices returned by each of the three compared methods were first re-arranged to make sure they matched the ordering of the true weight matrices, just as in the simulation study conducted by \cite{elBouhaddani17}.

-When the PPLS model is correctly specified (top panel of Figure \ref{Fig:results_simul1}), estimates returned by the EM algorithm under the original PPLS models perform similarly to estimates returned by the other PLS techniques (PLS-SVD and PLS-W2A), and they are all reasonably close to the true weight vectors.
+When the PPLS model is correctly specified (top panels of Figure \ref{Fig:results_simul1}), estimates returned by the EM algorithm under the original PPLS models perform similarly to estimates returned by the other PLS techniques (PLS-SVD and PLS-W2A), and they are all reasonably close to the true weight vectors.
 In particular, their cosine similarity with the true weight vectors tend to 1 as sample size increases.
-But, as expected, this is also the case for the estimates returned by two PCAs successively applied on $\textbf{X}$ and $\textbf{Y}$.
-This empirically confirms that when the diagonal elements of both $\Sigma_t$ and $\Sigma_t B^2$ are all distinct under the original PPLS model, solutions of the PLS-SVD coincide with those of the PCAs (keep in mind that when the diagonal elements of $\Sigma_t$ and/or $\Sigma_t B^2$ are not all distinct, solutions of the PLS-SVD still constitute one of the solutions of the PCAs).
+But, as expected, this is also the case for the estimates returned by two PCAs successively applied to $\textbf{X}$ and $\textbf{Y}$.
+This empirically confirms that when the diagonal elements of both $\Sigma_t$ and $\Sigma_t B^2$ are all distinct under the original PPLS model, solutions of the PLS-SVD coincide with those of the PCAs, limiting the interest of the PLS-SVD in such cases.
+Moreover, we shall recall that when the diagonal elements of $\Sigma_t$ and/or $\Sigma_t B^2$ are not all distinct, solutions of the PLS-SVD still constitute one of the solutions of the PCAs, indicating that whenever the PPLS model is correctly specified, it is of limited practical interest as its solutions are particular solutions of the PCAs.